 The recognition of this spectrum and of the existence of multiple quantificational scales (determiner, adverbial, etc.) leads to two interrelated questions: (1) Which quantificational forces do languages encode lexically?
 (2) When a language features multiple quantificational scales, does the pattern of lexicalization we discover for one scale correlate with those of other scales?
 For the purposes of this paper, we will restrict ourselves to discussing these questions as they relate to English and its determiner and adverbial scales of quantification, though other languages and other types of quantification (such as the class of “frequency adjectives” discussed in, e.g., Gehrke and McNally, 2015) should come under scrutiny in future research on these questions.

 We will treat Keenan (1996)’s inventory of lexical determiners and Lewis (1975)’s list of adverbial quantifiers as our master list of English lexical quantifiers, though we understand that lists of lexical items of this sort almost always suffer from lack of completeness; before making hypotheses related to our two questions above, let us make some preliminary observations about these two lists and exclusions of certain words from consideration.
-First, Keenan (1996) includes many definite determiners in his list, such as “the,” “this,” and “John’s”; they have no adverbial counterparts in terms of force, but given that the status of definite descriptions as quantifiers is controversial, we will exclude them from discussion altogether.
-Second, Keenan (1996) rightly includes cardinal numbers, but we consider it fair to posit a priori conclusions about them and the limited number of adverbial counterparts to cardinal numbers that exist; thus, we will only make passing mention of them in our hypotheses and discuss them in more detail in the Discussion section. [“A FEW/A DOZEN”?]
+First, Keenan (1996) includes many definite determiners in his list, such as “the,” “this,” and “John’s”; they have no adverbial counterparts in terms of force, but given that the status of definite descriptions as quantifiers is controversial, we will exclude them from discussion altogether. [“A”?]
+Second, Keenan (1996) rightly includes cardinal numbers, but we consider it fair to posit a priori conclusions about them and the limited number of adverbial counterparts to cardinal numbers that exist; thus, we will only make passing mention of them in our hypotheses and discuss them in more detail in the Discussion section. [“A FEW?”]

 With these considerations and exclusions in mind, we turn to the literature and find two claims in Lewis (1975)’s seminal paper on adverbial quantifiers that can be adapted into working hypotheses for our two questions as they relate to English.
 First, Lewis posits a typology of adverbs of quantification that divides them into “six groups of near-synonyms” (p.
 5).
 Though he does not elaborate on how the words are synonymous, we will assume a version of the typology that describes the tiers in terms of quantificational force.
 Here is our statement of the typology, listed as Hypothesis 1: